arjunolachery/vsocialci/readme.rst

   1. adding scripts for each post to show icons to delete, upvote or downvote upon hover of each post (to be done later)
   2. enable the delete post functionality (finished)
   3. upvote, downvote functionality will be developed after friend requests and acceptances functionalities are enabled
-2. Develop image uploading functionality
+2. Develop image uploading functionality for both posts and profile picture.
-3. Develop the friend requests, acceptances functionalities
+3. Develop the friend requests, acceptances functionalities.
 4. Refine, add comments and add proper documentation to existing code.